- What does lyre mean in the following sentence?

 - Irritable.

 Peevish means irritable, annoyed, or ill-humored.
-It does not mean immovable (A), guilty (B), or not guilty (C).
+It does not mean immovable (A), guilty (B), or play (C).

 - Small flute.